 Major depression also affects older adults, adolescents, and children, but is often not diagnosed or treated in these populations.
 For many people with depression, the symptoms are often severe enough to cause noticeable problems with daily activities, such as work, school, social activities, or relationships with others.
 Pilot Study of Continued Cognitive-Behavioral Therapy for Major Depression in Adolescent Psychiatric Patients.
 The reluctance of many patients to spontaneously report that sexual dysfunction is a disturbing symptom of depression has resulted in a relatively low and misleading prevalence rate.

 Also called major depressive disorder or clinical depression, it affects the way you feel, think and behave, and can lead to a variety of emotional and physical problems.
-These symptoms are used to diagnose depression, but it is important to understand that they describe how a person feels almost every day during a depressive episode. . .
+These symptoms are used to diagnose depression, but it is important to understand that they describe how a person feels almost every day during a depressive episode.
+If you or someone you know is experiencing thoughts of self harm or suicide, it is important to seek immediate help.